Carl Chinn: Politics

 In the 1980s he was briefly a member of the Social Democratic Party, which broke from Labour in protest at its perceived leftward shift, and later went on to merge with the Liberal Party to form the Liberal Democrats.
 He stood in the 1983 general election in Birmingham Sparkbrook as an independent, campaigning for import controls to protect local industry, and more investment in council housing.
 He came last with 281 votes (0.9%).

 Personal life

-Chinn married Kathleen Doyle in 1978: they have a son and three daughters, one of whom, Tara, has sung professionally on stage with her father.
+Chinn married Kathleen Doyle in 1978; they have a son and three daughters, one of whom, Tara, has sung professionally on stage with her father.

 Chinn is a supporter of Aston Villa FC and has a season ticket at Villa Park.

-Chinn is a descendant of Peaky Blinders gangster, Edward Derrick.
+Chinn is a descendant of Peaky Blinders gangster Edward Derrick.
+In 2023, he was appointed a deputy lieutenant of the West Midlands.